Mabel Maney: Past Imperfect

 “I asked my publisher if I should make Cherry smarter,” remarks Mabel,” and she said, ‘Do you think you get smarter because you have a relationship?'”
 Maney laughs, “no, I get dumber.
 So I want her to be a parody of first love.
 And I wanted the night where she gets dressed up and goes out to be her big co-dependent breakthrough.”

 “I like to say I used to be Cherry, but now I’ve gotten help and I’m not.”

-Mabel Maney’s house is filled with books- children’s books, old dictionaries, science books, (“I want the girls to get more scientific”), and the obligatory Nancy Drew and Hardy Boys series’ — these volumes, and numerous paintings of her dog Lily, seem to comprise the bulk of her possessions.
-I’m here today, a couple of weeks after our first interview, at Mabel’s request.
+Mabel Maney’s house is filled with books — children’s books, old dictionaries, science books, (“I want the girls to get more scientific”), and the obligatory Nancy Drew and Hardy Boys series’ — these volumes, and numerous paintings of her dog Lily, seem to comprise the bulk of her possessions.
+I’m at her apartment a couple of weeks after our first interview, this time at Mabel’s request.

 “We have to do it again,” she tells me in a frantic phone message waiting for me when I return home from our initial lunch.
 “I didn’t say anything interesting.”

 I call her back to assure her that she was very interesting, and debate the merits of her suggestion that I refer to her back injury as, “being hit by a meteor,” just to, “to liven it up.”
 Still, I schedule another meeting.

 I’m glad I’ve come the minute Mabel leads me into her workroom.
 On a large wooden table sits a display of hand-made books from her art-school days.
 This home exhibit reveals Mabel in a way that no lunch conversation could.

 From the first piece to the last her theme emerges.
 An initial attempt is a book, about an inch square, which opens like an accordion.
 On one side in block print it reads, “My mother and I never got along, we fought like cats and dogs.
 On the flip side it reads, “My mother and I got along great, we were best friends and never fought.”